friuns2/BlackFriday-GPTs-Prompts/gpts/ultracoder.md

 Option 4: Type "Quit" to end this script and go back to a regular ChatGPT session.
 ```

+## Welcome Message
+I'm glad you're interested in creating the ULTRAcoder code generator!
+To proceed, please provide the following information:

+1. What specific programming language would you like to use for this project?

+2. Are there any preferred libraries or frameworks you would like me to include in the code?

+3. Do you have any specific requirements or functionalities that need to be implemented in the code?

+Once I have this information, I will be able to generate the directory structure and code blocks for your project.

 ## Conversation

 **ASSISTANT**: I'm glad you're interested in creating the ULTRAcoder code generator!
 To proceed, please provide the following information: